-Policy 5.8, Code of Student Conduct, lists the District's rules for students in Broward County Public Schools.
+This booklet lists the District's rules in Policy 5.8, for students in Broward County Public Schools.
 The rules apply to all activities occurring on school grounds, on other sites being used for school activities, and on any vehicles authorized to transport students.
-Your signature below does not indicate that you agree or disagree with the rules, but rather that you have reviewed the electronic copy of these rules (http://www.browardschools.com/codeofconduct).
+Your signature below does not indicate that you agree or disagree with the rules, but rather that you have reviewed the electronic copy of these rules (www.BrowardSchools.com).
 Return this form to school within 3 days from the first day of school or from the date of enrollment.
-If you would prefer to complete all required forms electronically, please access the Back to School Toolkit (http://browardschools.com/backtoschool).